Birches Head Academy - Organisations

 In line with the SEN code of Practice and the National Curriculum we aim to provide an inclusive, creative, child led curriculum that will equip children to be successful in life.

-All students follow a broad and balanced curriculum.
+All pupils follow a broad and balanced curriculum.
 Our staff have high expectations for every pupil.
-Teachers adapt lessons specifically for SEND pupils using strategies from the student passport and include a range of techniques, tasks and styles to make learning engaging, accessible yet challenging.
+Teachers adapt lessons specifically for SEND pupils using strategies from the pupil passport and include a range of techniques, tasks and styles to make learning engaging, accessible yet challenging.
 They use appropriate assessment for learning strategies to set targets which are deliberately ambitious.

 SEN Code of Practice underpins our aims: